Updated August 2023

 LMRA visa fees payment

 The fees payment at the Labour Market Regulatory Authority (LMRA) can be made by using any of the two methods of transaction:

-- Online through EMS system using the Visa Card, Master Card, American Express and ATM Card.
+- online through the EMS system using the Visa Card, Master Card, American Express and ATM Card.

 - through Al Ahli United Bank, Al Hilal Islamic Banking Services and Al Salam Bank.